 When you visit the Isle of Skye, you will definitely notice a fairy theme.
 The scenery feels like something out of a fairy tale and there are many stories about fairies and the Isle of Skye.
 One of the most famous being the story of the fairy flag.
-So not surprisingly, the Fairy Pools is one of the most popular attractions on the Isle of Skye.
+Not surprisingly, the Fairy Pools is one of the most popular attractions on the Isle of Skye.
 It’s a beautiful area with crystal clear pools and several waterfalls.

 You should try to visit the Fairy Pools first thing in the morning because it is so popular.
 The parking area is not very big at all and there is no charge to use it.
 When we walked back to the car we saw people parked along the road.
 The road is already narrow enough as it is!
 From what I have been told, you have a high likelihood of getting a ticket if you park on the street, so please just don’t.

 There aren’t really any signs in the parking lot (at least that we saw) saying where to go to get to the Fairy Pools of Skye, but it looked like there was only one trail that started across the street so we went there.
 The hiking trail is 2.4 km to the Fairy Pools and back.
 It is free to visit the Fairy Pools.
 (If you are traveling on a budget, you might also appreciate this Scotland Budget Travel Guide.)

 The first part of the hike is downhill.
 Before long you reach the first waterfall.
 Russell is a bit obsessed with waterfalls and photographing them, so he wanted to stop.
 So while he was photographing, I went ahead and it wasn’t long before I saw an even bigger waterfall!
 We could not get enough of the waterfalls on the Isle of Skye.